 Take a 1-min quiz to get a personalized workout plan Male Female

 Everyone loves swimming.
-It is a low-impact exercise that is suitable for people of all ages and sizes.
+It’s a low-impact exercise that’s suitable for people of all ages and sizes.
 Swimming is also great for individuals with arthritis or multiple sclerosis.
-It is a simple way to workout, improve your cardiorespiratory endurance, destress, unwind and have fun.
+It’s a simple way to work out, improve your cardiorespiratory endurance, destress, unwind, and have fun.

 For many, swimming is a recreational activity.
-It can, however, be done at a competitive level.
-In such a case, you will need to adopt a workout and maybe even train with a coach.
+However, it can also be done at a competitive level.
+In such a case, you’ll need to adopt a workout plan and maybe even train with a coach.

 So, how do you select swimming exercises that will help you achieve your intended goal?
-How long should you workout each day?
-We have listed several swim workouts for beginners and intermediate level swimmers and give a few tips to help you get the most out of your workout routine.
+How long should you work out each day?
+We’ve listed several swim workouts for beginners and intermediate-level swimmers and give a few tips to help you get the most out of your workout routine.

-According to the Center for Disease Control (CDC), swimming for about 2 and a half hours every week reduces the risk of chronic illness (4).
+According to the Centers for Disease Control and Prevention (CDC), swimming for 2 and a half hours every week reduces the risk of chronic illness (7).
 Other benefits of swimming include:

 • Works muscles in your whole body – Swimming works both the major and minor muscle groups.
-This helps tone your muscles and improve strength.
+This helps tone your muscles while improving your strength and endurance.

-• Weight loss – swimming burns calories thus aids in weight loss.
-A 160 pound individual burns about 423 calories while swimming at a moderate pace (3).
+• Weight loss – Swimming burns calories, which helps with weight loss.
+A 160-pound individual burns approximately 423 calories per hour while swimming at a moderate pace (6).

-• Appropriate for individuals with MS, arthritis, and other conditions – Swimming is a safe exercise option for people with injuries, arthritis, multiple sclerosis, disability or asthma.
+• Appropriate for individuals with MS, arthritis, and other conditions – Swimming is a safe exercise option for people with many injuries, arthritis, multiple sclerosis, disabilities, or asthma.
+However, every individual has specific medical considerations, so you should discuss it with your doctor before jumping into a swimming program.

-• Is all inclusive – Swimming is a great activity for anyone.
-Kids, teens, middle-aged adults and older adults can all engage in this exercise.
-Swimming is also safe for pregnant women and is a great way to remain active at this time.
+• Is inclusive – Swimming is a great activity for almost anyone.
+Kids, teens, middle-aged adults, and older adults can all engage in this exercise.
+Swimming is also safe for most pregnant women and is a great way to remain active at this time.

 • Boosts mood – Swimming is a fun recreational activity.
 It brings people together and helps them destress.
-When you exercise, a hormone known as endorphins, often referred to as natural painkillers is released which improve mood (2).
+When you exercise, hormones known as endorphins (often referred to as natural painkillers) are released, which improves your mood (5).

-First, it is imperative to understand that there are many different swim workouts to choose from.
-The type of workout you go for depends on your goal and your fitness level.
+Firstly, it’s imperative to understand that there are many different swim workouts to choose from.
+The type of workout you go for depends on your goals and your fitness level.

-After you have determined your goal and desired fitness level, you can go ahead and choose your workout plan:
+After you’ve determined your goals and current vs desired fitness level, you can go ahead and choose the plan that’s right for you:

 Intensity

 Novice and advanced-level swimmers have different levels of endurance and swim at different speeds.
-New swimmers usually swim at the same pace throughout a workout.
-As they advance they are able to vary speeds and train at both easy and higher intensities.
+New swimmers usually swim at a fairly steady pace throughout a workout.
+As they advance, they become able to vary speeds and train at both low and high intensities.

-How much time you have to spare to train also determines which kind of swimming workout to go for.
-You might be juggling swimming with work or school.
-And if you are training for a competitive swim, it is crucial that you find a balance.
+How much time you have to spare to train also determines what kind of swimming workout to go for.
+You may be juggling swimming with work or school.
+And if you’re training for a competitive swim, it’s important that you find a balance.
 So, pick a swim workout routine that enables you to comfortably do your other activities without straining yourself.

-If you are a novice swimmer, you should focus on getting used to the water and perfecting your swim technique.
-You also need to learn how to breathe properly in water before you can move on to advanced stuff like sprinting and swimming for longer distances.
+If you’re a novice swimmer, you should focus on getting used to the water and perfecting your swimming technique.
+You also need to learn how to breathe properly in water before you can move on to sprinting and swimming for longer distances.

-It is important to start gradually.
-If you cannot get through a full-workout, get some rest and keep trying.
-Consistency and effort are key but being patient with yourself is equally important as you need to stay motivated.
-Most importantly, listen to your body and do distances that your body can handle.
+It’s important to start gradually.
+If you can’t get through your planned workout initially, get some rest and keep trying.
+Consistency and effort are key, but being patient with yourself is equally important as you need to stay motivated.
+Most importantly, listen to your body and swim distances your body can handle without pain or burnout.

-Below are swim workouts for beginners weight loss, each designed to help you achieve a specific goal:
+Below are swim workouts for beginners with a goal of weight loss, each of which is designed to help you achieve different challenges:

 Workout 1: Basic Workout